Eclipse-SDV-Hackathon-Accenture/maestro-challenge/README.md

 - Create a web user interface application, such as a dashboard, that displays the various workloads' health.

 ### Useful References for Creating and Enhancing Sample Scenarios
-TODO: This section needs to be refined out.
+TODO: This section needs to be refined.
 The goal is to include key references to help users easily identify the doucmentation they need to enhance a scenario or create their scenario.
 If this section gets too long, we can place the contents in another document and reference it here.

 TODO - Some example references that may need to be included:
-- Ibeji - Adding onto the existing DT Provider: How do I add additional signals to my DT provider?
+- Ibeji - Adding onto an existing DT Provider: How do I add additional signals to my DT provider?
     - Freyja - Mappings config: How does a user add new mappings when there are new DT provider signals?
 - Chariott - Service Discovery: How does a user configure their smart trailer application?
 - Freyja - Syncing signals to Azure: If a user wishes to integrate their scenario with Azure, which image would I need to pull to enable Freyja to sync to the cloud?